-In local search engine optimization (SEO), a citation is any mention of your business’s name, address, and phone number (commonly referred to as NAP) on a website that isn’t your own.
+In local search engine optimization (SEO), citations are mentions of your business’s name, address, and phone number (commonly referred to as NAP) on a website that isn’t your own.
 Google’s local algorithm looks at your NAP information as a signal of relevancy and proof that you’re a legitimate local business and actually located at the address listed in your Google My Business profile.

 Why citations matter

 Google’s local algorithm always tries to return the best local businesses for each local query.
-Sites are returned based on their relevance and prominence, and citations are a helpful relevance signal.
+Sites are returned based on their relevance and prominence, and citations are a key factor for relevance.

 Your citations help Google verify that you’re actually located where your website says you’re located.
-As the algorithm crawls the internet and sees that a number of different reputable sites list the same NAP information for your business, it’ll learn to view you as a legitimate local business.
+As Google crawls the internet and sees that a number of different reputable sites list the same business information, including your NAP (name, address and phone) details, it’ll learn to view you as a legitimate local business.
 With that increased trust comes a higher likelihood that Google will show your business in its local search results.

-Similarly, as the algorithm sees your NAP details being listed on more sites, it’ll begin to equate your number of listings with the prominence and popularity of your business.
-This can also lead to increased visibility in local searches.
+Similarly, as the algorithm sees your NAP details being listed on more local sites, it’ll begin to equate your number of listings with the prominence and popularity of your business.
+This can also lead to increased local rankings.

 Which citations do you need?

-There’s no definitive list of must-have citations, since each vertical—and each city—will often have its own important citation websites.
-Sites like Facebook, Google, Yelp, Apple Maps, and Foursquare are important sources for any business, but you’ll need to do a bit of research in order to identify the citations that will be most visible to your audience.
+There’s no definitive list of must-have business citation sources, since each vertical—and each city—will often have its own important citation websites, which can include your local chamber of commerce, reputable online directories, Yellow Pages websites to an industry specific business directory.
+Sites like Facebook, Google, Yelp, Apple Maps, and Foursquare are well known citation sources for any business, but you’ll need to do a bit of research in order to identify the citations that will be most visible to your audience.

 Not sure where to start?
+Use a local citation finder.
 Check out Whitespark, a company that offers local SEO and citation building services.
 On their website, you’ll find the top citation sites per country and the top citation sites per industry.
-Perform a quick search for your location and industry and make a note of the first 3 results.
+Perform a quick Google search for your location and industry and make a note of the first 3 results.
 Those are the citations that will be most beneficial to your business.

 How to get your citations listed

 Citations can be present on sites even if you don’t manually add them.
-Since many of the sites accept data feeds from other citation sites, your information will automatically flow downstream.
-If you’ve got a new business and need to get your data added to citation sites, there are 3 methods you can use:
+Many relevant and authoritative local directories or sites accept data feeds from others when getting listings, so your information will automatically flow downstream.
+If you’ve got a new business and need to get your business listing in citation sites, there are 3 methods you can use for citation opportunities:

 - Manual submission (do it yourself): You or someone on your team enter the data into the listing sites by hand one by one.
 It’s a time-consuming process, but it helps you ensure that your info is absolutely correct on every site.